ydsingh/alexa/aws/Amazon-IOT/step-4.md

 Here is how to copy and paste your Lambda function ARN to the Skill endpoint.

-1. Within the AWS Lambda function page, the ARN, or Amazon Resource Name, is shown near the top right, such as
+1. Within the AWS Lambda function page, the ARN, or Amazon Resource Name, is shown near the top right.
+It should look something like this:
  *  ``` arn:aws:lambda:us-east-1:333304287777:function:HelloWorld ```
-1. Copy this ARN
+1. Copy your own ARN, like the one shown below:
  + ![Amazon Resource Name](https://m.media-amazon.com/images/G/01/cookbook/arn._TTH_.png)
 1. Go to the browser tab at ```developer.amazon.com``` and navigate into your skill's Configuration page.
 1. Click the radio button for Service Endpoint Type: AWS Lambda ARN